Lombiq/Orchard-Chart.js/Readme.md

 - DataSets ("datasets"): An array of `ChartJsDataSet` objects, each representing a series.
 - Options ("options"): An object that gets serialized (and property names converted to camelCase) to become the `options` property of the Chart.js configuration object.
 - BackgroundColor ("background"): A CSS style color string.
 Default value is "white".
-- WithDataLabels ("datalabels"): If not null, it sets up the Datalabels plugin and its display behavior.
+- WithDataLabels ("datalabels"): If not `null`, it sets up the Datalabels plugin and its display behavior.

 Labels and DataSets are required, the rest are options..